MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 ### Non-migratable actions

-The following WinAutomation and ProcessRobot actions won't be migrated from the processes to the respective UI Flows.
+The following ProcessRobot actions won't be migrated from the processes to the respective UI Flows.

 - All Ancora actions
 - All CaptureFast actions